BHashemi2021/MechaCar_Statistical_Analysis/README.md

 •	What statistical test would you use to test the hypothesis?
 And why?
 •	What data is needed to run the statistical test?

+(((((After you’ve completed the technical analysis for each deliverable, provide a short summary of the results in the README.md of the analysis.
+For the final deliverable, you’ll write up a short description of the study design for additional statistical analysis.
+In the written summaries, we would like you to think critically about your analysis, not demonstrate mastery of automotive manufacturing.)))))

 •	A metric to be tested is mentioned (5 pt)
 •	A null hypothesis or an alternative hypothesis is described (5 pt)
 •	A statistical test is described to test the hypothesis (5 pt)